waterlinked/waterlinked.github.io/docs/underwater-gps/quickstart.md

 ## Configure Antenna/Receiver placement and seach range in GUI

 After selecting the correct Locator, you need to provide the correct placement of the Antenna/Receivers to the GUI for the positioning to work correctly.
-This is done by either drag'n drop of each Receiver to the correct placment relative to the topside unit, or by entering the Receiver positions manually.
+This is done by either drag'n drop of each Receiver to the correct placement relative to the topside unit, or by entering the Receiver positions manually.

 ![receiver_configuration_g2](../img/receiver_configuration_g2.png)